AustinCodingAcademy/wordpress-gitbook/01Lesson.md

 4. Don't block robots
 5. meta keywords are good for other search engines

-find a website with no SEO and make some
+## Project
+improve a page on the austin coding academys website and improve it.

 {% include "/footer.md" %}